Krzysztof Bednarski: Portraits from shadows

 In the summer of 1980, during the sculptural symposium Granit organized by Zagłębie Miedziowe (June 20, 1980 - August 20, 1980), Bednarski sculpted Krawężnik (A Curb) - sculpture dedicated to stonemason Jan Szeliga.
 The sculpture was created while working in the quarries of Gniewków and presents a schematic profile of the human head stretched over the entire length of the stone.
 The profile of Szliga's face is visible at the edge of the curb in the form of a shadow falling on the ground.
 The monument is currently exhibited in the village of Chocianów.
 Later, this idea of shadow projection was applied by Bednarski in the monument to Federico Fellini Incontro con Federico Fellini made in 1994.

-"Vision and Prayer" based on Dylan Thomas, 1989.
-Frottage from tablets V&P and two bronze sculptures - hommage a Jerzy Grotowski, Atlas Sztuki, Łódź 2009.

-V&P table - Orońsko Series 6+1, concave relief, charred wood, 1989-1991.

 Dylan Thomas (Vision and Prayer)

 In the years 1989-1992, Bednarski developed a series of works based on the poetry of Dylan Thomas, in particular on the poem Vision and Prayer (V&P) which is written in the form of an hourglass.
 Bednarski created a number of relief plaques, works on paper and canvas and sculptures that transform this motif.